How the USDA Helps Cover Bee Losses for Virginia Beekeepers

-If you’re a beekeeper, you already know—losses happen.
-Whether it’s harsh winters, pesticide exposure, or unexpected colony collapse, losing bees isn’t just frustrating… it’s expensive.
+If you’re a beekeeper, you already know that losses happen.
+Whether it’s due to harsh winters, pesticide exposure, or unexpected colony collapse, losing bees isn’t just frustrating; it’s also expensive.
+That's where the Emergency Assistance for Livestock, Honey Bees, and Farm-Raised Fish Program (ELAP) comes in.

 What Is ELAP?